 THE GENERATED ACETYLENE GAS occupies the free volume inside the generator shell over the water level and the pressure of this gas is allowed to rise till it reaches the preset pressure level.
 At this point the carbide feed motor is cut off by action of the pressure controller.

-If the acetylene gas is removed from the generator shell the pressure inside the generator shell is reduced whereby the pressure controller reactivates the carbide feed motor and further carbide is fed by the screw feed mechanism from the hopper into the shell and more acetylene is generated.
+If the acetylene gas is removed from the acetylene generator shell the pressure inside the generator shell is reduced whereby the pressure controller reactivates the carbide feed motor and further carbide is fed by the screw feed mechanism from the hopper into the shell and more acetylene is generated.
 This process continues till the carbide in the hopper under operation is exhausted.
 This operation can be made continuous by using a second hopper which comes into operation as soon as the carbide in the first is exhausted.
-While the second hopper is being utilised to supply carbide to the generator shell, the first can be replenished and kept ready for replacement.
-Passage of acetylene gas from the generator to the carbide chamber (hopper) under filling is kept shut off by pneumatically operated shut off device which operates automatically when the carbide in the hopper is exhausted and screw feed motor is stopped.
+While the second hopper is being utilized to supply carbide to the acetylene generator shell, the first can be replenished and kept ready for replacement.
+Passage of acetylene gas from the acetylene generator to the carbide chamber (hopper) under filling is kept shut off by pneumatically operated shut off device which operates automatically when the carbide in the hopper is exhausted and screw feed motor is stopped.

-Since the process of acetylene generation is exothermic, there is a temperature rise in the generator.
+Since the process of acetylene generation is exothermic, there is a temperature rise in the acetylene generator.
 This temperature rise cannot be allowed to go unchecked as acetylene is inflammable.
 Moreover, the optimum generation of acetylene takes place around 60ºC.
-Hence it is necessary to maintain the generator temperature around 60ºC.
-This is achieved 0automatically by the temperature controller which is preset to 60ºC.
-As the temperature inside the generator rises beyond 60ºC, the temperature controller activates the water inlet valve which lets in fresh process water and thereby reduces the temperature of the generator to the desired level .
+Hence it is necessary to maintain the acetylene generator temperature around 60ºC.
+This is achieved automatically by the temperature controller which is preset to 60ºC.
+As the temperature inside the acetylene generator rises beyond 60ºC, the temperature controller activates the water inlet valve which lets in fresh process water and thereby reduces the temperature of the acetylene generator to the desired level .

 As fresh water is introduced to lower generator temperature, the water level inside the generator rises and a slurry discharge valve opens automatically to discharge some slurry and thus lower the level of water to an acceptable level when the slurry discharge valve closes automatically.
 This slurry discharge valve is operated by a pneumatically operated water level controller which is preset for minimum and maximum water levels inside the generator.
 Its operation, in conjunction with that of the discharge valve ensures that only a small quantity of slurry is discharged at a time.
 The advantage of such action is that the water inside the generator, which dissolves a certain quantity of the acetylene generated, is not discharged continuously, or in large quantities, so that the dissolved acetylene is not discharged with the slurry.

-The generator also incorporates an agitator which is continuously driven during the operation of the carbide feed motor to keep the carbide and water intimately mixed for complete reaction and thus prevents loss of carbide in the form of solids with the slurry.
+The acetylene generator also incorporates an agitator which is continuously driven during the operation of the carbide feed motor to keep the carbide and water intimately mixed for complete reaction and thus prevents loss of carbide in the form of solids with the slurry.

-When the generator is dormant there is a tendency of the slurry to settle down and jam the agitator so a timer controlled electric motor keeps the agitator running even when there is no carbide feed to the generator.
+When the acetylene generator is dormant there is a tendency of the slurry to settle down and jam the agitator so a timer controlled electric motor keeps the agitator running even when there is no carbide feed to the generator.

-The acetylene generated is passed from the generator chamber through wet type flashback arresters into a low pressure condenser where the temperature of the gas is lowered by water cooling.
+The acetylene generated is passed from the acetylene generator chamber through wet type flashback arresters into a low pressure condenser where the temperature of the gas is lowered by water cooling.
 This also removes part of the moisture in the acetylene in the form of condensed water.
 The gas is then passed through a low pressure dryer filled with anhydrous calcium chloride to remove further quantities of moisture before the gas enters the purifying chamber with an optimum quantity of moisture.

 The purifying chamber is filled with chemicals which removes phosphorus and sulphur compounds and any acidic fumes.
 Thereafter the gas passes through a water scrubber so that the particles of the purifying chemicals which may have been carried over with the gas from the purifying chamber are removed.